MohammadNainy/go-learning/README.md

 Learned how to convert Go structs and slices into JSON and save them to disk using `json.MarshalIndent` and `os.WriteFile`.
 Also practiced reading JSON data back into Go structs with `json.Unmarshal`, enabling data to persist between program runs.

+### Project 1 — Price Processor

+A modular Go program that reads price inputs, applies multiple tax rates, and outputs tax-included results through an I/O interface.
+The project demonstrates clean package organization, use of interfaces (`IOManager`) for flexible input/output handling, and a simple data-processing pipeline from reading user input to generating structured results.

 ---